appium-boneyard/appium_apk_tools/docs.md

+# printLaunchActivity

-Reference docs that explain why we're manually parsing the manifest to find the launch activity.
+Reference docs that explain why we're using apk tool to parse the manifest to find the launch activity.

 Some apks don't have a launchable that shows up with `dump badging`